FAQ Colon cancer screening

 Request your study identifer (study-ID) by clicking here !

-All people aged between 50 and 69 living in a canton with an organized screening program are invited to undergo screening.
+All people from 50 years on living in a canton with an organized screening program are invited to undergo screening.
 The screening programs receive from their canton the names and addresses of the people who are to be invited.
 This is part of the cantons' public health objectives.

 The screening program in your canton will be informed if you have already been screened.
 If you participate in this study, the screening program will share your data with the research team.
 We comply with the strict Swiss data protection regulations.
 Any inappropriate use of your data is prohibited.